okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 When you are troubleshooting a submission or need to know the current publication status, sign in to the [OIN Manager](https://oinmanager.okta.com) using your dev credentials.
 You can make any necessary changes to your submission there.
 If you have questions or need additional support to publish your app integration, you can reach out to the Okta OIN team directly at <oin@okta.com>.

 >**Note:** All integrations in the OIN catalog are public.
-If you want to submit a request to create a private app integration for an application that uses SCIM 1.1 or Profile Sourcing, or for an application that uses a custom header expression for the Header Auth, then use the [SCIM App Integration Wizard](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-scim) to create your integration and submit your app via the [OIN Manager](https://oinmanager.okta.com).
-The Okta OIN team will work with you to create an internal-only integration that isn't included in the OIN.
+If you want to submit a request to create a private app integration for an application that uses SCIM 1.1 or Profile Sourcing, or for an application that uses a custom header expression for the Header Auth, then use the [SCIM App Integration Wizard](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-scim) to create your integration and submit your app through the [OIN Manager](https://oinmanager.okta.com).
+The Okta OIN team works with you to create an internal-only integration that isn't included in the OIN.

 ## Prepare a customer-facing configuration guide